 The Latest News...

-Tuesday, August 25th from 3:00 PM to 7:00 PM is the scheduled time for Village of Richfield Open Book.
+Monday, June 28th from 3:00 P.M. to 7:00 P.M. and Tuesday, June 29th from 9:00 A.M. to 4:00 P.M. over the phone or by appointment are the scheduled times for Village of Richfield Open Book.
 If you have questions or concerns about your assessment, you are encouraged to speak to the Assessor at any time.
 Prior to the Open Book, property owners will receive a Notice of Assessment if their assessment has changed from the previous year.
 The Open Book is your time to sit down with the Assessor one-on-one to discuss your assessment here at Village Hall.
 The Assessor can explain what factors were considered in determining your assessment value.
 If you meet with the Assessor and you still do not believe your assessment is correct, you can appeal the decision to the Board of Review.

 Board of Review

 The Board of Review is scheduled to meet on Tuesday, July 20th from 5:00 P.M. to 7:00 P.M. or longer if the caseload dictates.
 Property owners are required to give 48 hours notice to appear before the Board of Review.
 Please submit all objections no later than Sunday, July 18th by 4:00 PM.
 The Village of Richfield will not be open this day, so you could confirm in writing to the Village's Deputy Clerk or Administrator if you have filed proper notice.
 If notice is not received within 48 hours, property owners may come to the Board of Review within the first two hours and ask the Board to hear their case.
 If the Board finds that the applicant shows good cause for failure to meet the 48 hour notice requirement and files a written objection, the Board may choose to hear the case.
 However, it is not obligated to do so.